MontyWilliams/dao_typescript/README.md

 delegating votes is handled by the open zepplin implementation of the erc20 contract which provides a method for handleing address that have voting abilities. checkpoints which are like snap shots of the chain at a given moment are a crucial part of this process

+# Proposal prosses

+the propose function comes from the open zepplin library governance contract Governer.sol